imbelousov/findany/README.md

 ### Options

 - `-i, --case-insensitive`: Perform a case-insensitive search.
 By default, searches are case-sensitive.
+- `-v, --invert`: Search for lines that contain none of the specified substrings.
 - `-o, --output OUTPUT`: Redirect the output to `OUTPUT` instead of printing to standard output.
 It enables a progress-bar.
 - `-h, --help`: Display the help message and exit.